dcast78/MCP23x17/README.md

-Piface
+MCP23x17
 ======

-Piface related code.
+MCP23x17 code repository for Raspberry Pi.

 ---------------------------

-This is a collection of scripts used with Piface board, they work also with MCP23S17 chips/circuits.
+This is a collection of scripts used with MCP23x17 chips/circuits.

+The files related to piface also work with Piface board.

 To compile source file (example):